cisagov/prescup-challenges/pc4/individual-a/round3-for-the-memory-of-a-lifetime/solution/README.md

-# For the Memory of a Lifetime Solution Guide
+# For the Memory of a Lifetime

+_Solution Guide_

 ## Overview

 This is a memory and registry examination forensic challenge to identify actions taken by users.

-## Before you begin

 There are several tools you can use in the challenge but the guide uses **Volatility 3** and **Eric Zimmerman's tools**.
 Evidence files are found in the Evidence folder.
 For the purposes of this solution guide, PowerShell is used.

 ## Answer Quick Reference